IndiaAparicio/freedomGame/documentations/documentation.md

 On the first day of the project week, I first created a Github repository and connected it to my visual studio code.
 After that I downloaded the p5.play-library and created my file.

-In January during the project week I had the conception of the project mostly ready, so I sat down to the code for the first time.
+In January – during the project week – the conception of the project was mostly done, so started to code.
 Since it is my first big coding project, I tried to make a plan for the project week.
 The sequence of the project was as follows:

 - Create scene
 - Insert background